jrs0/icdb/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ICDB: a simplified database connection for NHS databases
+# ICDB: A simplified database connection for Microsoft SQL Server

 <!-- badges: start -->
 <!-- badges: end -->